 - 1. In accordance with the Australian Federal Police Act 1979 (the Act), the Australian Federal Police (AFP) provides community policing services to the Australian Capital Territory (ACT).
 The Act also allows for the Commonwealth and ACT Governments to enter an arrangement for the provision of those policing services. - 2.
-On 24 June 2011, the Commonwealth Minister for Home Affairs, Justice, Privacy and Freedom of Information and the ACT Minister for Police and Emergency Services entered into an arrangement which established the enabling framework for the provision by the AFP of policing services to the ACT for a further five years.
-The Arrangement for the Provision of Police Services to the ACT (Arrangement) requires the ACT Minister for Police and Emergency Services, the AFP Commissioner and the Chief Police Officer to enter an annual Purchase Agreement (Agreement) for those services.
+On 28 June 2016, the Commonwealth Minister for Justice and the ACT Police Minister entered into an arrangement which established the enabling framework for the provision by the AFP of policing services to the ACT for a further 12 months.
+The Arrangement for the Provision of Policing Services to the ACT (Arrangement) requires the Police Minister, the AFP Commissioner and the Chief Police Officer to enter an annual Purchase Agreement (Agreement) for those services.
 The Agreement is required to set out the details of the goods and services to be purchased by the ACT Government from the AFP, the agreed price for those services and associated performance reporting. - 3.
-This Agreement will be read in conjunction with the Arrangement of 24 June 2011.
+This Agreement will be read in conjunction with the 2016 Arrangement.